-Mario E. Ramirez, M.D., a passionate advocate for health care in the Rio Grande Valley and a seminal figure in the history of medicine in the state, died May 22.
+Mario E. Ramirez, M.D., a passionate advocate for health care in the Rio Grande Valley and a seminal figure in the history of medicine in Texas, died May 22.
 He was 91.

 Drs.
 Mario Ramirez (left) and Francisco Cigarroa, on Dr. Ramirez’s retirement in 2007.